 Aged 18, Shakespeare married Anne Hathaway and after six months their daughter Susanna was born.
 Two years later they had twins, but sadly their son Hamnet died aged 11.
-For seven years following the birth of the twins, we do not know where William Shakespeare went, or what he did.
-This period now known as the ‘Lost Years’, saw Shakespeare re-appear only in 1592 in London.
-It’s thought he’d been working in London’s theatre disctrict for several years and is highly likely that he was already embarking on a career that would make him one of the most famous writers of all time.
+For seven years following the birth of the twins, we do not know where Shakespeare went, or what he did.
+This period, now known as the ‘Lost Years’, saw Shakespeare re-appear in 1592 in London.
+It’s thought he’d been working in London’s theatre district for several years, likely as an actor, but then with theatres closing due to the plague, Shakespeare turned to writing poetry to make money.

 In the 1590s he became a partner in the successful theatre group the Lord Chamberlain’s Men, later called the King’s Men; a company that went on to build the Globe Theatre.
 By this point Shakespeare was an established playwright, and his reputation only growing.
-Throughout his life, the style and tone of his works certainly changed, from his early histories, to comedies to tragedies and later to tragi-comedies.
-He is responsible for some of the most famous plays ever written, and was uniqley able to capture the range of human emotions.
-He retired to Stratford a wealthy man, but at the age of 52 he became ill and passed away on 23rd April 1616, the probable date of his birth.
+Throughout his life, the style and tone of his works changed, from his early histories, to comedies to tragedies and later to tragi-comedies.
+He retired to Stratford a successful and wealthy man, but at the age of 52 he became ill and passed away on 23rd April 1616, the probable date of his birth.

 In total, William Shakespeare wrote 154 sonnets and 38 plays.
 He is estimated to have contributed over 2,000 words to the English language and his works are among the most quoted in the world.
-Theories exist that suggest Shakespeare was not behind the works he is now famous for.
-However, amongst most scholars there is little doubt that a man called William Shakespeare from Stratford-upon-Avon is one of the greatest writers in history.
+He is responsible for some of the most famous plays ever written, and was uniquely able to capture the range of human emotions.
+This man from Stratford-upon-Avon is the greatest writer in history.